gbersac/gomoku_42/README.md

 # go_game_42
-A go game with an artificial intelligence
+A gomoku game with an artificial intelligence.
+The goban has a width of 19 tiles.
+Developped using the [rust programming language](https://www.rust-lang.org/).